Orangera1n/s1nkbyp4ss/README.md

 now is a good time to turn ur idevice or ipad is ON, for best results that battery and cpu has to be running very hot or cold (at least 69°C for hot or -69°C for cold)

+Fix fro iphone 14 pro 16.0.3 and 11 pro max 15.2:
+remove the pentalobe screws and lift up the screen, DO NOT RIP THE RIBBION CABELS.

 throw it in the sink

 turn on the hot or cold water